 Above the Law provides an interesting link from a South Carolina family law firm that I can bet you is experiencing a real spike in web traffic.
 The firm lays down the law to its clients on its website, warning them to wait patiently for return calls (they are busy), not to call on weekends, stop by unannounced, or even to expect that they won’t make mistakes.

-There is a really nice state-of-the-art car wash near my house that I would love to use.
+There is a nice state-of-the-art car wash near my house that I would love to use.
 But when you pull up, the first thing you see is a huge laundry list – in all caps – of my obligations to them, followed by a clear statement that they have no responsibilities towards me, even if one if its employees comes up and socks me in the face.
-I’m fine with the terms actually.
-And it might be a great car wash and the car wash owners may be very reasonable people who just feel compelled to lay out the rules clearly and unambiguously.
+I’m fine with the terms, actually.
+And it might be a great car wash and the car wash owners may be very reasonable people who just feel compelled to lay out the rules unambiguously.
 But I just can’t stand that they are shouting at me before my car touches an ounce of soap.
 Sadly, my car stays dirty.

 I have the biggest problem with how you have to virtually indemnify them for legal malpractice when you hire this firm: